Combinatorial model categories are equivalent to presentable quasicategories

 such that the map $Γ$ is a simplicial homotopy from $β$ to $p∘γ$, the map $Π$ restricts to $p∘π$ on $Λ⨯"Sd^k ∂Δ^n$, the map $π$ restricts to $α$ on $0⨯"Sd^k ∂Δ^n$, the restrictions of $π$ to $1⨯"Sd^k ∂Δ^n$ and $γ$ to $"Sd^k ∂Δ^n$ coincide, and the restrictions of $Π$ to $(0→1)⨯"Sd^k ∂Δ^n$ and $Γ$ to $Δ^1⨯"Sd^k ∂Δ^n$ coincide.

+\proof Proof.
+Specialize ^!{nonfibrant simplicial Whitehead} to the case when and are the canonical inclusions.
+(See the figure in ^!{specialized simplicial Whitehead figure} to see how different pieces stick together.)

-\swtcmcpicture \proclaim Remark.
-We illustrate \vswtcmc\ with the following diagrams, where the left diagram depicts $A$ and the right diagram depicts~$B$.
+\proclaim Remark. ^^={specialized simplicial Whitehead figure} We illustrate ^!{specialized simplicial Whitehead} with the following diagrams, where the left diagram depicts $A$ and the right diagram depicts~$B$.
 We depict only a single radius connecting a point $α$ (respectively $p∘α$) on the sphere $"Sd^k ∂Δ^n$ to the center of $"Sd^k Δ^n$, represented by $⋯$:

 Thus, the left diagram depicts a sphere (represented by the single vertex~$α$) being filled by a disk (represented by the bottom chain of morphisms going to $⋯$), whereas the right diagram takes the image of the left diagram under~$p$, and then homotopes it relative boundary to the map~$β$, using the indicated triangle~$Π$ together with a finite collection of squares that look like~$Γ$.